-When we have a purpose in life we thrive.
+When we feel we have a purpose in life, we thrive.
 Treasure House is dedicated to creating a family, a team of support, for individuals with intellectual and developmental disabilities (IDD).
-A disability is not an error, mistake or failing.
-It is a simple consequence of human diversity, similar to race, ethnicity and gender.
-Every disability is accompanied by a variety of abilities.
-At Treasure House, we believe all of these abilities are amazing treasures God created.
+Disabilities are consequence of human diversity, and every disability is accompanied by a variety of abilities.

 Treasure House is structured around the following core values:

 - Maximum independence

 Treasure House residents will be challenged with the full adventure of human experience.
 Residents can expect the following: